Patcat-Games/CommandLineUtilities/README.md

   This is the root level command description.

 Usage:
-  PatcatDB.CLI [command] [options]
+  PatcatGames.CommandLineUtitities.Example [command] [options]

 Options:
   --version       Show version information
   -?, -h, --help  Show help and usage information

 Commands:
-  my-command <FirstArgument> <SecondArgument>  This is the description of my-command [default: default!]
+  my-command <First Argument> <Second Argument>  This is the description of my-command [default: default!]
 ```

 **Command-specific help:**

 ```
 Description:
-  Publishes a PatcatDB module to a database.
+  This is the description of my-command

 Usage:
-  PatcatDB.CLI publish <FirstArgument> [<SecondArgument>] [options]
+  PatcatGames.CommandLineUtitities.Example my-command <First Argument> [<Second Argument>] [options]

 Arguments:
-  <FirstArgument>  The first argument.
+  <First Argument>   The first argument.
-  <SecondArgument>  The second argument, but this one is optional. [default: default!]
+  <Second Argument>  The second argument, but this one is optional. [default: default!]

 Options:
-  --optionOne, -o1 <Option 1 Pretty Name>  [default: 1]
+  -o1, --option-one <Option One>      [default: 1]
-  --optionTwo, -o2, -2 <Option 2>  [default: 2]
+  -2, -o2, --option-two <Option Two>  [default: 2]
   -y, --skip-confirmations            Skips confirmations. [default: False] -?, -h, --help                      Show help and usage information
 ```

 ## Setting Up as a .NET Tool